wx13/jedi/README.txt

 Future work:

 + display & edit diffs
+	- no idea how to do this
 + record & replay keypresses (macros)
+	- not sure if I'd ever use this (given scripting capabilities)
 + undo-redo for arbitrary ruby scripts
 	- challenging: how to know what has changed?
 	- currently: make sure to .dup lines before changing
 + help screen (ctrl-h)
+	- How to do this without having to maintain multiple README / help pages?